-This section applies to subjects who are to undergo BAL procedures.
-Bronchoscopy/BAL procedure will be waived for subjects who are enrolled after at least 15 BAL evaluable subjects have been obtained.
+This section applies to subjects who are to undergo bronchoscopy/BAL procedures.
+Bronchoscopy/BAL procedure will be waived for subjects who are enrolled after 15 to 18 BAL evaluable subjects have been obtained.
+An evaluable subject is defined as a subject who has successfully completed both the baseline and the on-treatment BAL visits, and has acceptable BAL sample (defined as a total recovery of $\geq 20\%$ of the instilled volume of saline) collected from each visit.

-Subjects who have met all eligibility criteria (including the additional eligibility criteria for undergoing the BAL procedure outlined in Section 9.3 and Section 9.4) will undergo bronchoscopy/BAL procedure on 2 occasions: at baseline (prior to randomization) and following initiation of GLASSIA treatment for 12 to 14 weeks.
+Subjects will be asked to undergo the bronchoscopy/BAL procedures on 2 occasions: at baseline (prior to randomization) and following initiation of GLASSIA treatment for 12 to 14 weeks.

-For subjects who have received A1PI augmentation therapy prior to study entry, plasma samples for baseline antigenic A1PI levels will be collected within 10 days prior to the baseline BAL visit to verify the adequacy of the washout from A1PI therapy prior to performing BAL.

-In order for a subject to be randomized and remain in the study, the subject must have at least one lobe with an acceptable BAL sample collected at the baseline BAL visit.
-Following the baseline BAL procedure, subjects will be allowed to recover for a minimum of 2 days prior to the first IP infusion.
+The baseline BAL visit must be conducted after verification of deficient plasma (antigenic) A1PI levels (below 8 μ M) has been obtained.
+Subjects who have been receiving A1PI augmentation therapy prior to study entry must have plasma samples collected within 10 days prior to the baseline BAL visit for the measurement of plasma (antigenic) A1PI levels to verify the adequacy of the washout from A1PI therapy prior to performing BAL.
+The baseline bronchoscopy/BAL visit must be completed prior to randomization and within 48 hours prior to the first IP administration.
+In order for a subject to be randomized and remain in the study, the subject must have acceptable BAL sample (total recovery of $\geq 20\%$ of the total original instilled volume of saline).
 If no acceptable BAL samples can be obtained from any of the 3 lobes attempted during the baseline BAL visit, the subject will undergo early termination visit and be discontinued from the study.

 During GLASSIA augmentation therapy, the subject will be asked to undergo the ontreatment BAL visit between Week 12 and Week 14.
-The on-treatment bronchoscopy/BAL procedure will be conducted at least 3 days after the last IP infusion but with a minimum of 2 days prior to the next IP infusion to allow subjects to recover from the BAL procedure.
-Subjects with acceptable BAL samples obtained from at least one lobe will be considered as evaluable subject.
+The on-treatment bronchoscopy/BAL procedure will be conducted at 7 (\pm 1) days following the last IP infusion, but must be completed prior to the next IP infusion.
+Whenever possible, it is recommended that sufficient time (typically 24 to 48 hours) is allowed for the subject to recover from the bronchoscopy/BAL procedures prior to IP administration.

+Subjects who have successfully completed the on-treatment BAL visit and have acceptable BAL samples will be considered as an evaluable subject.
 If acceptable BAL samples cannot be obtained from any of the 3 lobes attempted during the on-treatment BAL visit, the subject will continue to complete the remaining infusion visits through Week 25 and the study completion visit (Week 26).
 These subjects, however, would not be considered as a BAL evaluable subject.
-See Section 20.5 and Figure 20-2 for more detailed BAL sample acceptability criteria and definition of evaluable subjects.
-New subjects may be enrolled to achieve the target of 15 to 18 evaluable subjects.
+New subjects may be enrolled to achieve the target of 15 to 18 evaluable subjects, as necessary.